msmrexe/python-chinese-postman-solver/README.md

 ---

-## The Problem: Why Weights Matter
+## The Problem: Chinese Postman Requirements

 The key to this problem is understanding **Eulerian paths**, which are paths that visit every *edge* exactly once.